Frequently Asked Questions

 Is my school aged/adolescent child eligible for services?

-Chanelle Buck Speech Pathology Services are now able to service school aged children, as Chanelle has upskilled to include Sounds Write synthetic phonics program to her repertoire.
+Chanelle Buck Speech Pathology Services is offering services to school aged children who only require treatment with the Sounds Write synthetic phonics program.
 Please contact the practice as we may be able to assist in your enquiry with your school aged child or adolescent.

 Can I claim speech pathology services through my private health insurance?